scivision/gitMC/README.md

 This shows your code is being improved, even if the forked repo didn't make a pull request.
 I don't know of any other easy way out there to find this.

+Git [utilities](https://github.com/scivision/gitedu) for managing large (100+) numbers of users / teams, particularly for education and institutions.

 ## Install

 Install Git in a way accessible from the command line line